 Where can I get an RSS Reader?

 Some browsers, such as the current versions of Firefox and Safari, have built in RSS readers.
 If you are using a browser that does not currently support RSS, there are a variety of RSS readers available on the internet, many of which are available at no cost to the user, and many do not require downloading software.
-Popular alternatives include Google Reader, Bloglines, and My Yahoo, and a comprehensive directory of available readers may be found here.
+Popular alternatives include Google Reader, Bloglines, and My Yahoo.

 How do I subscribe to an RSS Feed?